How could the Ukraine crisis affect the Middle East? | DW | 16.02.2022

 Syria's neighbour Israel is also closely watching the tensions.
 Israel has been targeting Iranian proxy bases in Syria while Russian troops based in Syria have been turning a blind eye to it.

-"We've seen that Russia has been trying to woo Israel as a result of joint interests in Syria," Hamdi told DW, adding that "Israel could end up being the biggest loser in any war between Russia and the US, primarily because it would be forced to take sides in a manner that will undermine any gains that it has made," Hamdi told DW.
+"We've seen that Russia has been trying to woo Israel as a result of joint interests in Syria," Hamdi told DW, adding that "Israel could end up being the biggest loser in any war between Russia and the US, primarily because it would be forced to take sides in a manner that will undermine any gains that it has made."

 The Ukraine conflict could also have a significant impact on the Arabian Peninsula.
 Particularly Saudi Arabia and the United Arab Emirates are close US allies.